Diffusion Models in Simulation-Based Inference: A Tutorial Review: Diffusion Models for Simulation-Based Inference

 In the notation introduced above, we identify the inference target with the parameters, $\z \equiv \thetab$, and the conditioning variable with the observation, $\x \equiv \yobs$.
 The prior $p(\thetab)$ is a Gaussian distribution over plausible arm configurations, and the data model is defined implicitly by the simulator as the distribution over end-effector positions induced by $\thetab$.
 The task is to estimate the posterior distribution $p(\thetab \mid \yobs)$, which captures all arm configurations that are consistent with a given observed end-effector position $\yobs$.
 Owing to the design of the forward kinematics, this posterior is highly non-Gaussian and multi-modal, as distinct angle combinations of the joints can lead to the same endpoint.

 We train diffusion models with different design choices, discussed in detail in \autoref{sec:design}, such as the noise schedule and the learning target (e.g., the score $s$ or the vector field $v$), using simulated pairs $(\thetab, \y)$.
-Training proceeds by gradually diffusing samples of $\thetab$ and learning to reverse this process while conditioning on the observation $\y$.
+Training proceeds by gradually diffusing samples of $\thetab$ and learning to reverse this process conditioned on the observation $\yobs$.
 At inference time, we obtain posterior draws by running the reverse SDE or probability-flow ODE from an initial noise draw toward $\thetab$, guided by the position $\yobs = (0, 1.5)$.
-In our experiments, we train nine diffusion-based posterior estimators under a limited simulation budget of $B = 10{,}000$, keeping network architecture and training hyperparameters fixed across models (\autoref{sec:app_exp}).
+For this illustration, we train nine diffusion-based posterior estimators under a limited simulation budget of $B = 10{,}000$, keeping network architecture and training hyperparameters fixed across models (\autoref{sec:app_exp}).
 For reference, we additionally approximate a high-fidelity posterior using ABC-SMC implemented in \texttt{pyABC} \citep{schaelte2022pyabc} with a minimum acceptance threshold of $\epsilon_{\text{ABC}} = 0.002$.

-Under the same restricted simulation budget, the diffusion models exhibit noticeably different posterior quality, both visually and in terms of maximum mean discrepancy \citep[MMD;][]{gretton2012kernel} (\autoref{fig:kinematics}).
+Under the same restricted simulation budget, the diffusion models exhibit noticeably different posterior quality (\autoref{fig:kinematics}), both visually and in terms of maximum mean discrepancy \citep[MMD;][]{gretton2012kernel} and classifier-two-sample-test \citep[C2ST;][]{lopez-paz2017revisiting}.
 All models recover the characteristic multi-modality of the inverse kinematics problem by producing distinct, plausible arm configurations that reach the same end-effector position.
 Yet, differences between the posteriors are clearly visible when visualizing posterior samples as arm configurations and are reflected quantitatively in higher MMD values (\autoref{fig:kinematics}).
 The observed variability highlights the need for a systematic analysis of diffusion model design decisions for SBI, which we introduce in \autoref{sec:design} and evaluate in \autoref{sec:experiments}.
 Before turning to these design considerations, however, we first examine how learned score functions can be exploited beyond standard posterior or likelihood estimation, since it is precisely this flexibility at training and inference time that makes diffusion models particularly powerful for SBI.